 How Are Dentures Made?

-At West Town Dental Care, dentures are custom-made specifically for each patient.
+Dentures are custom-made specifically for each patient at West Town Dental Care.
 A dental impression is taken of your mouth and is sent to a dental laboratory for your denture to be made.
 It is common to have a few follow-up adjustment appointments.
 You may need some time before you are completely adapted to your new full denture.
-Dr. Ogando will check your speech and adjust any spots that may be irritating your gums.
+Dr. Ogando in Chicago, IL will check your speech and adjust any spots that may be irritating your gums.
 Some patients require practice eating and speaking, before they are comfortable with their new denture.

 How Long Do Dentures Last?